cors

 http://localhost:9090

-Specifying both arbitrary subdomains and arbitrary ports in a given origin pattern is prohibited:
+Specifying both arbitrary subdomains and arbitrary ports in a given origin pattern is permitted.
+For instance,

 No other forms of origin patterns are supported.